Newburg man accused of DUI, assaulting officer

-A 57-year-old Newburg man who was residing at Take It Easy Ranch in Callaway was jailed early Sunday morning following allegations that he had been driving with a breath alcohol content over three times the legal limit and that he threw a chair at a state trooper.
+A 57-year-old Newburg man who was residing at Take It Easy Ranch in Callaway was jailed early Sunday morning following allegations that he had been driving with a breath alcohol content three and a half times the legal limit and that he threw a chair at a state trooper.

 Charging documents allege a vehicle operated by Wayne K. Smith was "parked horizontally in the roadway" near the campground's intersection with Route 249, in both the eastbound and westbound directions.
 The documents allege that Smith was not able to provide a license and registration for the vehicle, and that police smelled an alcoholic beverage emitting from his breath while speaking to him.